Tag: oconnell

 Fitzgerald’s: Aston Quay

-Some other things though are so ingrained into our national identity that coming to view them with any sense of their ostensible ridiculousness is a harder affair.
-This is something I came to realise a number of weeks ago having donated blood and mistiming a bus.
+Some other things, though, are so ingrained into our national identity that coming to view them with any sense of their ostensible ridiculousness is a harder affair.
+This is something I came to realise a number of weeks ago, having donated blood and mistimed a bus.
 Realising that another bus wouldn’t be leaving the terminus for at least another hour, I knew there was only one thing for it.
 And that one thing was to be delivered in a pint-sized vessel complete with black body and a white head.

 Named presumably after the Fitzgerald part of its owners – The Fitzgerald Family, Fitzgerald’s is decorated with that familiar Victorian pub architecture sort of persuasion in mind.
 Its features include tiled and wooden flooring, a long granite bar, dark wood and high ceilings.
 These all combine to create a cosy aesthetic along the front half of the pub’s narrow space, a space that is nicely illuminated with the aid of large mirrors which distribute the light effectively.
 It would be far too picky of us to fault the appearance of this half of the pub – it’s a fine-looking shop.